gbonacini/arpchatcpp/README.md

 Disclaimers:
 ============

 * This program is intended to be a concept to exploit arp messages ans should not be used in production environment because could create serious malfunctions in network communications.
 So I discourage the use of this software outside controlled test environments.
 I will not be responsible of any damage this software could cause.
-So don't call me if your network administrator is looking for you with homicidal intentions because you are using arpchat in production environment, I advised you.
+So don't call me if your network administrator is looking for you with homicidal intentions because you are using arpchatcpp in production environment, I advised you.

 * Before using this program you should be familiar with gratuitous ARP requests (RFC 5227).